fiee/generic_django_project/README.rst

   use at your own risk.
 * Since I update this template after experiences with my actual sites, the commits are often not atomic.
+* I handle migrations wrongly, will try to fix soon.
 * pip-installed requirements are not fixed on a version.
 * I could also support runit_, but I didn't want to replace init.
 * I’m not using daemontools_ any more, so its configuration is outdated.